Vlad A4

-Biography
+Early life

-Vladislav Bumaga was born on 5 June 1996 in Minsk to the family of a primary school teacher and engineer Andrej Bumaga.
+Vladislav Bumaga was born on 5 June 1996 in Minsk to the family of a primary school teacher and engineer Andrey Bumaga.
 He spent most of his childhood in the Sierabranka microraion.

 For nine years he was fond of hockey.
 Playing as a forward in the children's and youth sports school 'Dinamo' and 'Yunost'.
 One year he trained in the Czech Republic.
 After an injury, he retired from sports.